pixelhed/magento-config-exporter/README.md

 🔮 Next Steps

 This exporter is the first half of a configuration workflow:
-	•	Use Magento Config Exporter to extract config values.
+	•	Use Magento Config Exporter to extract config values with full scope metadata.
 	•	Later, use a complementary Importer to apply those YAML files back into another Magento installation via bin/magento config:set.

 ⸻